rakeshp-123/Model_Predictive_Control_Pr5/README.md

 Due to steering angle sign used in unity simulator is opposite to real world steering angle sign for moving in left/ right direction, the delta value given by the websocket is negated.

 * **Timestep Length and Elapsed Duration (N & dt):**
-These are used for predicting horizon.
+These are used for predicting horizon duration.
+We only move the next timestep and repeat the process.
 The final value of N (timestep length) and dt (elapsed duration between timesteps) used are, N=10, dt=0.1.
 These values are again chosen manually.
 A bigger value of N will increase the calculation time and in turn impact real time performance.
 This makes the vehicle's movement erratic specially on the turns.
 The values tested were N=15/20 and corresponding dt value used are 0.05/0.09.
 With N=10 and dt=0.1 gives  smooth vehicle control in the turnings also.

 * **Polynomial Fitting and MPC Preprocessing:**